 What ways can you use to combat negative emotions?

 One of the most basic yet crucial aspects of happiness is to feed your mind with positive emotions and optimistic ideas.
-Yes, you do need to set positive and uplifting goals, but the manner of setting goals makes all the difference.
+Yes, for Mental energy and happiness, you do need to set positive and uplifting goals, but the manner of setting goals makes all the difference.

 - Instead of aiming to “never be sad” set a goal like “being happy more often”